Antonio Bottazzi

 Antonio Bottazzi (died 1870) was an Italian painter, active in the 19th century in Lombardy.

-Biography

 He was born in Cremona studied at the Academy of Fine Arts in Milan, a contemporary of Pietro Bignami of Lodi.
 He painted portraits, historical and sacred subjects.
 He painted a Glory of the Virgin for the Lodi Cathedral.
 He painted an altarpiece of the Assumption of the Virgin (1834) for the parish church of Roncadello.
 He painted a duel of Henry IV, Holy Roman Emperor, and the Gonfaloniere of Cremona, Giovanni Baldesio; the subject must have had subversive echoes at the time, given the occupation of Lombardy by Austrians.
 Antonio frescoed the four Evangelists for the parish church of Castelleone.